Compare any two graphics cards:

 Memory Bandwidth

-The Nvidia Titan X should theoretically perform much faster than the GeForce GTX Titan in general. (explain)
+The Nvidia Titan X, in theory, should be a lot faster than the GeForce GTX Titan in general. (explain)

 Nvidia Titan X 491520 MB/sec